|Funding Program:||Roads of Strategic Importance

 These upgrades are expected to address identified pinch points in the corridor to improve throughput.
 They are also expected to increase access for higher productivity freight vehicles, leading to an overall increase in the efficiency and safety of the corridor for all road users.
 Upgrades to this corridor are also expected to support local industry and the creation of local jobs.

-The delivery schedule will be determined as planning on the project progresses and in consultation with the Victorian Government.
+Planning works have commenced with the delivery schedule for construction works to be determined as planning on the project progresses and in consultation with the Victorian Government.